inno-devops-labs/S24-core-course-labs/app_python/CI.md

 - CI Builds and pushes the image, used github secrets to pass credentials.

 ## CI Badge.
-- It is in the app_python directory, not in teh root.
+- Even two, one in root, one in app_python.